ripienaar/puppet-forge-module-stats/README.md

 stats that can be pulled so this is probably just a starting point

-The API is documented at http://forgeapi.puppetlabs.com/apidoc
+The API is documented at http://forgeapi.puppetlabs.com/apidoc and at present is not final so is subject to some changes, this should stabalize around early 2013

 Contact?
 --------